-Rosh HaNikra grottoes (official site) and Achziv Beach are located north to Nahariya, next to the border with Lebanon.
+Rosh HaNikra grottoes and Achziv Beach are located north to Nahariya, and next to the border with Lebanon.
 Rosh HaNikra Grottoes a is white chalk cliff face which opens up into spectacular grottoes.
 And nearby Achziv Beach is one of the most beautiful beaches in Israel and today we are going to visit both of them.
+Let’s begin!

 Map of the area: